Traps to Developers

 -

 Some routers and firewall silently kill idle TCP connections without telling application.
-Some code (like HTTP client libraries, database clients) keep a pool of TCP connections for reuse, which can be silently invalidated.
-To solve it you can configure system TCP keepalive configuration.
-For HTTP you can use
+Some code (like HTTP client libraries, database clients) keep a pool of TCP connections for reuse, which can be silently invalidated (using these TCP connection will get RST).
+To solve it, configure system TCP keepalive.
+See also

 The result of

-is not reliable.
-Traceroute isn't real.
-Sometimes tcptraceroute can be useful. -
+tracerouteis not reliable.
+See also.
+Sometimes tcptraceroute is useful. -

-If you put your backend behind nginx, you need to configure connection reuse, otherwise when there are many concurrent requests the connection between nginx and backend may fail due to not having enough internal ports.
+If you put your backend behind Nginx, you need to configure connection reuse, otherwise under high concurrency, connection between nginx and backend may fail, due to not having enough internal ports.

 -